pepkit/pephub/README.md

 The server has been Dockerized and packaged with a [postgres](https://hub.docker.com/_/postgres) image to be run with [`docker compose`](https://docs.docker.com/compose/).
 This lets you run everything at once and develop without having to manage database instances.
 The `docker-compose.yml` file is written such that it mounts the database storage info to a folder called `postgres-data` at the root of the repository.
 This lets you load the database once and have it persist its state after restarting the container.

-Before running, setup the database directory using the included script:
+You can start a development environment in three steps:

+**1. Obtain the latest database schema:**
 ```console
 sh setup_dev.sh
 ```

-To run:
+**2. Build and start the containers:**

 ```console
 docker compose up --build